SjoerdKoop/vicon_control/README.md

 ## Installion of ROS workspaces

-Each workspace can be installed running the corresponding *installation* script:
+Each workspace can be installed by running the corresponding *installation* script:

 ```
 . vicon_control/robot_workspace/installation